Cosmic-ray cooling by dark matter in astrophysical jets: Fitting method and dark matter upper limits

 where $\mathcal{O}$ is the observed flux at energy bin $i$, $\mathcal{E}$ is the expected flux, and $\sigma$ the uncertainty of the observation.
 We focus on the data as collected during the steady state between 2008 August and 2009 June~\cite{ARGO-YBJ:2015qiq}.
 The dataset consists of simultaneous observations in the radio, infrared, X-ray and \gr bands~\cite{ARGO-YBJ:2015qiq}.
 The jet emission dominates all these wavelengths, with synchrotron emission peaking in the X-ray band and IC scattering in the \gr one.
 The X-ray emission, specifically, shows features of neutral photoelectric absorption in the interstellar emission and reflection effects, but their detailed study remains outside the scope of our analysis.
 To incorporate these phenomena in the uncertainty of our predicted flux, we force an increased systematic uncertainty of 20\% of the observed flux in the X-ray band.
 This assumption also facilitates the numerical estimation of the $\chi^2$ minimum, which is otherwise hindered by the large number of data points.

 Then, we set the upper limits of \sigmaDMe by jointly fitting the astrophysical parameters and the CR-DM scattering cross section to the MW data of \mkn, following the same procedure as above.
 More specifically, we perform individual scans of the 4D phase space for different values of the mass $m_{\rm DM}$ of the DM particles.
-To gauge the difference from the null hypothesis, namely the purely astrophysical scenario, we calculate the quantity $\Delta \chi^2 = \chi^2 (\theta_{\rm astro},\,\sigma_\text{DM-e}; \,m_{\rm DM}) - \chi^2 (\theta_{\rm astro},\,0; \,m_{\rm DM})$, where the parameters $\theta_{\rm astro}$ are treated as nuisance parameters.
+To gauge the difference from the null hypothesis, namely the purely astrophysical scenario, we calculate the quantity $\Delta \chi^2 = \chi^2 (\theta_{\rm astro},\,\sigma_\text{DM-e}; \,m_{\rm DM}) - \chi^2 (\theta_{\rm astro},\,0; \,m_{\rm DM})$, where the parameters $\theta_{\rm astro}$ are treated as nuisance parameters, and \sigmaDMe=0 means there is no DM effect regardless of the value of $m_\text{DM}$.
 We set bounds at $5\sigma$ confidence level requiring $\Delta \chi ^2 <23.6$ according to the Wilks theorem~\cite{Wilks:1938dza}.

 To make a direct comparison with the methodology adopted in previous analyses~\cite{Herrera:2023nww, Gustafson:2024aom, Mishra:2025juk}, albeit for other sources, we also compute the upper limits on \sigmaDMe by requiring that the CR-DM cooling timescale is 10 times faster than the total losses $t_{\rm total}$, namely,